It's October, so that can only mean one thing...it's time for the annual FBC conference! FBC2016 Toronto to be exact!

 - an attitude - we will have an ego check at the door!

-After feedback from last years conference, we've decided to offer a networking session (think speed-dating) on Sunday afternoon.
-You should come prepared with business cards, media kit (if you have) and your pitch to put your best foot forward.
-The goal is to make some connections and learn about how to best work together down the road.
+It's back!
+After the success of last year's networking session, it's back with some new tweaks.
+You should come prepared with business cards, media kit (if you have one - either on paper or your laptop/tablet) and your pitch to put your best foot forward.
+The goal is to make a few connections with the sponsors in attendance and determine about how to best work together down the road.

-The majority of our sponsors will be in attendance and we have carved out time slots from 1-3pm.
-When people check-in and register on Friday, they'll be permitted to sign-up for two slots which will allow everyone a chance to fill it out during the registration period from 2-6pm.
-Those attendees that are here all weekend but arriving after the registration period, we will make sure you also have the chance to sign up Friday evening or Saturday.
+The majority of our sponsors will be in attendance and we have carved out eight (8) minute time slots from 1:30-3:30pm.
+When people check-in and register on Friday, they'll be permitted to sign-up for two slots which will allow everyone a chance to fill it out during the registration period.
+Those attendees that are here all weekend but arriving after the registration period ends at 6pm, we will make sure you also have the chance to sign up Friday evening or Saturday.
 Attendees that have bought a Sunday day pass will be able to sign up when they arrive on Sunday.

 Once Sunday attendees have the chance to fill in their times, attendees can fill in the other time slots.